Huthaifa-HajAhmad/Variant-Handler/README.md

 ## Keyboard Shortcuts

 All panel shortcuts use `Alt` + key and are disabled when a text field has focus.
+Optionally: you can configure your own combination in panel settings!

 | Shortcut | Action |
 |----------|--------|